How to Tell If a Songbird Needs Help

 IF YOU FIND A FLEDGLING ON THE GROUND, observe the fledgling for up to two hours to see if a parent bird comes down to feed it.
 BE SURE TO OBSERVE FROM A DISTANCE and at a location hidden from view of the baby/parent bird, such as inside a house looking out a window.
 If you are within sight of the parent, it WILL NOT come down to the baby.

-*Some species of songbirds do not fledge on the ground.
-It is always best to take a photo of the fledgling and contact a licensed Wildlife Rehabilitator, who can help you evaluate the situation.*
+Many species of songbirds do NOT fledge on the ground.
+Please always take a photo of the fledgling and contact a licensed Wildlife Rehabilitator, who can help you evaluate the situation.

 ADULTS